maikelthedev/maikeldotuk.github.io/pages/jobs.md

 * Payroll Clerk
 * General Office Clerk jobs
 * Datacentre Operator
+* Very very Junior Full Stack Web Developer
 * Cleaner or Caretaker only exceptionally when I just need a job quickly.

 ## Freelance gigs
 As a freelancer I prefer to venture into discovery of new fields and technologies.
 I've rarely fully known how to do what I am asked, but I do my own research and learn it as I go along.
+As I don't have a boss but a deadline, I can afford to learn as I work hence why I can take bigger risks.
 * Video Editor
 * Full Stack Javascript Developer (Angular, Mongo, ExpressJs, Node)
 * Front-End Developer